-- Uses white space to delimit blocks.
+- It uses white space to delimit blocks.

 Matlab is an abbreviation for Matrix Laboratory.
 It is mainly suited for matrix manipulation and program solving related to Linear Algebra.
-It offers many additional Toolboxes such as control design, Image processing, Digital signal processing ETC.
+It offers many additional Toolboxes, such as control design, Image processing, Digital signal processing ETC.

 Matlab uses and Features::

-- Working through a simulation(Save time, save human lives, reduce costs, etc)
+- Working through a simulation(Save time, save human lives, reduce costs, etc.)